henrylong612/csci-143-final-project/README.md

 # Flask on Docker

 ## Overview
 This repository provides Docker setup for deploying a Flask application with Postgres for both development and production environments.
 The repository has a configuration of Flask to run on Docker, integration with Postgres, and the addition of Nginx and Gunicorn for production deployment.
 The setup includes handling static and media files, making it a robust solution for containerized Flask applications.
+This is drawn from a tutorial [here](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/) and somewhat mirrors a repository [here](https://github.com/testdrivenio/flask-on-docker).

 Here is a short animated gif of uploading a file at http://localhost:1121/uploads: